 Health checks for other protocol traffic

 For example, if you are load balancing UDP traffic, client requests are load balanced by using the UDP protocol, and you must run a TCP service to provide information to Google Cloud health check probers.
-To achieve this, you can run a simple HTTP server on each backend VM that returns an HTTP 200 response to health check probers.
+To achieve this, you can run an HTTP server on each backend VM that returns an HTTP 200 response to health check probers.
 You should use your own logic running on the backend VM to ensure that the HTTP server returns 200 only if the UDP service is properly configured and running.

 Firewall rules

-Forwarding rules and ingress allow firewall rules or hierarchical firewall policies work together in the following way: a forwarding rule specifies the protocol and, if defined, port requirements that a packet must meet to be forwarded to a backend VM.
+Forwarding rules and ingress allow firewall rules or Hierarchical firewall policies work together in the following way: a forwarding rule specifies the protocol and, if defined, port requirements that a packet must meet to be forwarded to a backend VM.
 Ingress allow firewall rules control whether the forwarded packets are delivered to the VM or dropped.
 All VPC networks have an implied deny ingress firewall rule that blocks incoming packets from any source.
 The Google Cloud default VPC network includes a limited set of pre-populated ingress allow firewall rules.

 To accept traffic from any IP address on the internet, you must create an ingress allow firewall rule with the